If you are still losing inches, you are not on a plateau; you are simply redistributing pounds.

 Some people find they weigh more when they come back from the hospital than when they went in.
 This is usually because a lot of the fluid we pumped in you is still in your tissues, so the first few pounds you lose are typically water weight.
-The first six weeks after surgery is a fun time, and it is common for patients to lose 10 percent of their weight during this time.
+The first six weeks after Lap-band surgery is a fun time, and it is common for weight loss surgery patients to lose 10 percent of their weight during this time.
 This means that if you weigh 300 pounds you will lose 30 pounds or more.
 More isn’t bad.
 Some patients don’t have a scale or they are looking forward to the time when their scale can weigh them.
 You will sometimes lose inches before you lose pounds, as your body is changing where it is putting things.
-It is important to know where you are losing weight.
+It is important to know where you are losing pounds.
 That is why you should take your measurements—as well as your photograph—prior to going to the hospital.
-So, measure your neck, chest, waist, thighs, and arms before going to surgery, and keep watching those at least once a month.
+So, measure your neck, chest, waist, thighs, and arms before going to Lap-band surgery, and keep watching those at least once a month.

 Sometime during this first six weeks, the weight loss will stop for a while.
 Your body is readjusting—that is all.
-If your surgeon has placed you on a liquid diet, you will also notice that you can drink a lot more than you thought you could.
+If your Lap-band surgeon has placed you on a liquid diet, you will also notice that you can drink a lot more than you thought you could.
 No, you didn’t stretch it.
 It is just that liquids are able to flow passively through.
 Sometimes you are left with a lot of hunger.
 In the beginning fluids will fill your pouch or stomach, and you will not have much of an appetite, but as you move forward, you will re-discover your appetite—not a bad thing.
 This is just one sign that it is time to move to more solid foods.

 A readjustment period for the body is necessary.
 During the postoperative time, you not only lose weight from fat cells, but also from what we call “lean body mass.”
 That is, you lose weight also from muscles.
 You need this muscle mass for walking, moving around, breathing, and assorted other body functions.
 That muscle mass needs to be rebuilt, therefore we want you to start a walking program.
 The more you walk, the more lean body mass you will keep.
 If you don’t use muscle, you will lose it—so start walking.